-beautiful generous heart.
-Each morning a de to have coffee with Arnie.
-This was such a are shown to this group by Arnie.
-One of boats.
-The satisfaction that this job gave this t the news of the Quentin Kenihan legacy of is definitely the home for this.
+Arnie Rossi a former founder of the kiosk in RP has a beautiful generous heart.
+Each morning a group of disabled folk, travelled from all across Adelaide to have coffee with Arnie.
+This was such a special thing to witness, seeing the compassion and care shown to this group by Arnie.
+One of these gentleman, in fact managed the hire of the row boats.
+The satisfaction that this job gave this person was heart warming.

+Arnie will be clapping his hands with joy from above at the news of the Quentin Kenihan legacy of an all inclusive playground being installed in RP.
+This is definitely the home for this.